 Exploring places doesn’t have to cost a fortune and certainly don’t need to win the lottery to travel the world.
 With the holiday season is approaching, money is on everyone’s mind.
 We would love to tell that we’re independently wealthy and don’t have to worry about a cent, but that’s not the case.
+You may want to use a credit card to pay for your vacation.
+If you have good credit you will likely be eligible for a card with a good interest rate and even better rewards for travel spending.
+A bad credit history will definitely preclude you from being able to acquire these cards.
+Your bad credit history can be fixed with the help of a credit repair service.
 We need to think the every penny we spend on travel and we want to share some tips to help you plan a holiday on an affordable way.

 Come up With a Plan

 If you have the luxury of time and money, traveling spontaneously is great.
 But if you’re traveling on a budget, the first thing you need to do is to have a plan.
 You don’t need to have a tight, hour-by-hour itinerary but you have an idea on how long you’ll be spending in each city or country.
 You need to learn the routes of your adventures to lessen the unexpected spend.